karyma101/handbook/JAVASCRIPT/README.md

 ### .findIndex()

 - method that returns the index of the first element in the array that satisfies the provided testing function.
 Otherwise, it returns -1, indicating no element passed the test.

+### .forEach()
+- Execute the same code for each element of an array.
+- The return value will always be undefined

 ### .map()